mirukana/mirage/docs/CONTRIBUTING.md

   exposed with some wrapper code ([example](https://github.com/mirukana/mirage/blob/v0.6.4/src/utils.h#L31)).

-- Always use `this->` to refer to methods and class attributes, explicit is better than implicit
+- Be explicit, always use `this->` to refer to methods and class attributes

-- Don't split modules between `.h` and `.cpp` files, this creates unnecessary code repetition and is detrimental to performance when most functions will contain very few lines and will only get included once before starting the GUI.
+- Don't split modules between `.h` and `.cpp` files, this creates unnecessary code repetition and has no benefits when most methods will contain very few lines and the module is only included once before starting the GUI.